tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 *PR11 PR11*

 It is a non-existent place, as you’ll see if you Google the address, but my letters were clearly being delivered because I was receiving responses from Heath.

 On Monday morning, I caught the Royal Mail driver at the postbox.
 I asked him how he’d managed to deliver my letters to a location that did not exist, but the postal worker simply offered a frown.
 The puzzled man told me that he didn’t recall seeing any letters addressed to such a place.
-The postcode, he agreed, obviously did not exist.
+The postcode, he said, obviously did not exist.

 There returned that scraping churn in my gut, much like the one I’d felt when Heath Brandon’s pupils spun towards the abyss behind his eyelids.
-Yet again, however, dopamine surged ahead of my fear.
-I was exhilarated at the prospect of my first real gig on Tuesday 7th November.
+Yet again, however, dopamine drowned my fear.
+I was thrilled about the idea of my first real gig on Tuesday 7th November.
 The O2 Ritz in Manchester.
-A famous venue, but a small one.
+An old, well-known venue, but a small one.
 A good starting spring for the rather more intimidating concerts to come.

 That was why I was so unprepared for the crowd outside the venue.
-Fans blocking the road as my chauffeur attempted to safely ferry me towards the side entrance.
+Fans blocked the road as my chauffeur attempted to safely ferry me towards the side entrance.
 And the vast majority of these people, I quickly realised, weren’t even in the queue.
 These were folk who hadn’t managed to gain tickets to a sold-out show.
 The folk behind my sudden rise to success.

 Something baffling dawned on me.
 The Ritz can house nearly two-thousand people, but I’d already outgrown it.
 I was scheduled to perform at Wembley Stadium that Friday.
 Heath had promised great things, but this was beyond all I knew to be possible.
 It was an unprecedented rate of growth, and this scene made that apparent to me.
 Whitworth Street West was buried beneath an army.
-Whatever their goal, that was how they appeared to me.
+Whatever their goal, that was how the fans appeared to me.
 Militant.
 Motivated.

 I’d spent the weekend enjoying fame from a distance.
 And that car ride was my first graze with the outer world as a famous man.
-Three million subscribers on YouTube after only five days of fame.
+Three million subscribers on YouTube after only six days of fame.
 Seeing those numbers on a screen had been intoxicating, but I hadn’t mentally braced myself to see even a fraction of that number in the flesh.
 Not digits on my phone, but real people.
 A hungering, mindless mob surrounding my car and banging eagerly on its metalwork.
-They were obstructing any potential route from my vehicle to the venue.
+They were obstructing any potential route from my vehicle to The Ritz.

 The gathering was disrupting the flow of traffic, though no authorities seemed to care.
 Even the staff members in luminous jackets, who should have been dispersing the disrupters or calling the police, were clamouring to peek inside my car.
 Cupping hands against the tinted panes and scanning me with eyes that offered no insight into their cold thoughts.
 They were worryingly fixated upon me.
 The man who had been a nobody to them only a handful of days earlier.

-“Are we going to be able to get to the entrance?”
+“Are we going to be able to reach the entrance?”
 I asked Ian, the chauffeur.

-When I turned to face him, I was startled to find that the man was already staring at me.
+When I turned to face him, however, I was horrified to find that the man was already staring at me.
 Mouth grinning.
 Eyes on the verge of watering.
-Throughout the drive, long before we’d seen the crowd, I’d viewed him as a poor driver.
+Throughout the drive, long before we’d even reached Whitworth Street West, I’d viewed him as a poor driver.
 Speeding and swerving.
 Nearly colliding with curbs and cars.
 But I realised I’d simply been avoiding the truth.
 The truth I’d seen in my peripheral vision.

 Ian had been driving terribly because he was repeatedly taking glances at me.